-On the drive up from Streaky Bay we drove past gorgeous landscape of salt lakes and vibrant desert colours.
+On the drive up from Streaky Bay we drove past a gorgeous landscape of salt lakes and vibrant desert colours.

 You know you’re almost at Coober Pedy when you start seeing mounds of dirt piled up as far as the eye can see – it’s the waste excavated by the opal mines.

-It’s not just the homes that are underground, the shops, hotels, swimming pools, churches and even a campground are all under the earth as well.
+It’s not just the homes that are underground, the shops, hotels, swimming pools, churches, and even a campground are all under the earth as well.

-Why on earth would anyone live here if it is so hot you have to live underground?
+You might be thinking; why on earth would anyone live here if it is so hot you have to live underground?

 Coober Pedy is the biggest supplier of Opals in the world.
 Opal was first found in Coober Pedy on 1 February 1915 when a teenager, William Hutchison, stumbled on the “Surface Opal Nobbies” while gold prospecting with his father.

 But, tourism is now just as important as the mining industry.
 We loved it for its complete quirkiness and desert beauty.

-Things to do in Coober Pedy
+Things to Do in Coober Pedy

-The Old Timers Mine
+1. Visit The Old Timers Mine & Museum

-At first I didn’t think it was going to be much of an experience but don’t let looks deceive you in Coober Pedy, because not much looks inviting from the outside.
+At first I didn’t think it was going to be much of an experience but don’t let looks deceive you, because not much looks inviting from the outside.